Deep Equilibrium Models for Video Snapshot Compressive Imaging: Experiment

 \subsubsection{Real-world Data Reconstruction}

-We also evaluate the DE-GAP model on real-world dataset \textbf{Water Balloon} and \textbf{Chopper Wheel} with the spatial size of ${512\times512\times10}$ ~\cite{qiao2020deep} and ${256\times256\times14}$ ~\cite{llull2013coded} captured by real video SCI cameras.
+We also evaluate the DE-GAP model on real-world dataset \textbf{Water Balloon}~\cite{qiao2020deep} and \textbf{Chopper Wheel}~\cite{llull2013coded} captured by real video SCI cameras.
 Note that this is more challenging due to the unavoidable noise inside the real measurements, which demands the high robustness of the algorithm.

-We compare the results with other algorithms including GAP-TV~\cite{yuan2016generalized}, DeSCI~\cite{liu2018rank} and PnP-FFDnet~\cite{Yuan2020_CVPR_PnP}, as shown in ~\cref{fig:realdata,fig:water}.
+We compare the results with other algorithms including GAP-TV~\cite{yuan2016generalized}, DeSCI~\cite{liu2018rank} and PnP-FFDnet~\cite{Yuan2020_CVPR_PnP}, as shown in Figs.~\ref{fig:water} and \ref{fig:realdata}.
 The reconstruction results on real-world data demonstrate the effectiveness and generalization of our proposed method.
 Note that the reconstruction results of real data are achieved by the model trained to utilize the simulation mask, which means that our proposed model is kind of flexible and can achieve stable results by the virtue of the fact that our model can be theoretically infinitely extended.

 Specifically, we observe that: i) GAP-TV and DeSCI often generate a lot of artifacts and show noisy texture. ii) PnP-FFDnet has artifacts and distortions around margins. iii) In contrast to them, our method shows high-quality results with clear content and structure.